Sudanese protesters clash with security forces outside Bashir's compound

 Security forces fired tear gas at stone-throwing demonstrators and tried to disperse the crowd, which had responded to a call by activists trying to increase pressure on Bashir to step down.

-They waved Sudanese flags and chanted slogans demanding “freedom, peace and justice” as they gathered outside the gates of the compound, that also houses the defense ministry, army command and security headquarters, and where army soldiers stood guard.
+They waved Sudanese flags and chanted slogans demanding “freedom, peace and justice” as they gathered outside the gates of the compound, guarded by army soldiers, that also houses the defense ministry, army command and security headquarters.

+By the evening, the clashes subsided as security forces pulled back, allowing the thousands still gathered to remain outside the compound.
+Witnesses said young demonstrators sang nationalist songs and danced for joy.
+Some said they would stay until Bashir stepped down.

+Bashir has refused to step down, saying his opponents need to seek power through the ballot box.

 The demonstrators said they wanted to deliver a message to the country’s armed forces to side with them in trying to push Bashir out of power.

-Sudanese say the armed forces had in the past sided with popular protests against autocratic rulers, including their 1985 move against long-serving autocrat Jaafar Nimeiri.
+Sudanese say the armed forces had in the past backed popular protests against autocratic rulers, including their 1985 move against the then President Jaafar Nimeiri.

-An independent estimate for the number of protesters was not immediately available.

-But a Reuters witness said the protest appeared to be larger than previous ones.

 Nimeiri’s downfall paved the way for national elections and a civilian government which Bashir ousted in an Islamist-backed military coup in 1989.
 Bashir had since run and was elected president in repeated elections which his critics say were neither fair nor free.

 Representing the most sustained challenge to Bashir since he took power in 1989, the wave of protests that began on Dec.
-19 were triggered by price rises and cash shortages but evolved into demonstrations against his long rule.
+19 were triggered by price rises and cash shortages but have evolved into demonstrations against his long rule.

-In February, Bashir declared a state of emergency in the country of 40 million, sacked his government and state governors in a series of moves aimed at tightening his control over the country.
+In February, Bashir declared a state of emergency in the country of 40 million, sacked his government and state governors in a series of moves aimed at tightening his control.

 Bashir is wanted by international prosecutors for alleged war crimes while trying to put down an armed uprising in the country’s western Darfur region since 2003.
 Sudan denies committing any war crimes had been committed.

-Reporting by Khalid Abdelaziz; Writing by Sami Aboudi; Editing by Mark Potter, Helen Popper and Alexandra Hudson
+Reporting by Reuters staff; Writing by Sami Aboudi; Editing by Mark Potter, Helen Popper and Alexandra Hudson